cadeyrn/newtaboverride/README.md

 ## Description

 New Tab Override allows you to choose which page Firefox shows whenever you open a new tab.

-New Tab Override can open any website you like, use your current homepage, display a stored local HTML file, or show a plain background color.
-It also includes options for focus behavior, tab position, and compatibility with Firefox features such as container tabs.
+It can open any website you like, use your current homepage, display a stored local HTML file, or show a plain background color.
+It also includes options for the focus behavior and the tab position.

-**New Tab Override is a WebExtension and compatible with Firefox 41 and later.
-The latest release requires Firefox 140 or later.**

 ### Features